whereissam/SOL2INK/README.md

-# 🤖 RAG-Based Developer Assistant (Rust + Qdrant + Gemini)
+# 🤖 Solidity to ink!
+Migration Assistant (Rust + Qdrant + Gemini)

-A comprehensive RAG-powered developer assistant built with Rust and Shuttle.dev.
-Ask natural language questions about your codebase and get accurate, context-aware answers using Retrieval-Augmented Generation (RAG) with Gemini API.
+A comprehensive RAG-powered migration assistant built with Rust and Shuttle.dev.
+Ask natural language questions about migrating smart contracts from Solidity to ink! and get accurate, context-aware answers using Retrieval-Augmented Generation (RAG) with Gemini API.

+## 🎯 What This System Does

+- **📚 10+ Migration Guides**: Complete guides for migrating common contract patterns from Solidity to ink!
+- **🔍 180+ Code Examples**: Real Solidity and ink! contract implementations for comparison
+- **🧠 AI-Powered Guidance**: RAG system that provides contextual migration advice
+- **⚡ Semantic Search**: Find relevant migration patterns and code examples instantly
+- **🔄 Side-by-Side Comparisons**: See Solidity and ink! implementations together

 ## 🚀 Quick Start - How to Use